Avoid expensive bitumen driveway repair bills by protecting your driveways with these handy tips.

 Trees roots growing under your bitumen driveway can cause cracks by pushing the driveway up and causing it to expand beyond its limits.
 You’ll also see bumps and dips start to form in your driveway that can lead to water pooling.

-The natural expansion and contraction of the soil caused by seasonal changes or degradation from another source can cause the soil beneath your bitumen driveway to shift, meaning that your driveway needs to shift with it.
+The natural expansion and contraction of the soil caused by seasonal changes or degradation from another source can cause the soil beneath your asphalt driveway to shift, meaning that your driveway needs to shift with it.
 While bitumen driveways have some flexibility to move, a constant shift or a severe one can cause bitumen cracking.

-If the soil beneath your bitumen driveway is not correctly flattened and compacted before the asphalt is poured, your bitumen driveway will quickly start to crack as it struggles to cope with the shifting soil.
+If the soil beneath your asphalt driveway is not correctly flattened and compacted before the asphalt is poured, your bitumen driveway will quickly start to crack as it struggles to cope with the shifting soil.

 How to Prevent Bitumen Driveway Damage